Expenses

 Students sometimes face unusual or extenuating circumstances that prevent them from finishing a course or semester or otherwise complying with institutional deadlines.
 A Review Committee meets monthly to examine petitions made by students regarding retroactive record changes (e.g., medical withdrawal) and/or full or partial charges of tuition and fees.
 A student's petition, which includes a detailed letter and appropriate documentation of the unusual or extenuating circumstances, can be submitted to the Registrar's Office (Bamberger Hall, Upper Floor or registrar@westminstercollege.edu).
 A form and specific instructions are available on the Registrar's Office website.

 All petitions must be submitted within six weeks after the end of the semester in question.
 Absent serious extenuating circumstances, requests submitted beyond six weeks after the end of the semester will not be considered.
 Because tuition insurance is recommended, petitions for removal of tuition charges are rarely approved even if the committee decides to approve a change to the academic record.
-If a petition for refund is granted, changes will be made retroactive only to the last date of attendance, and tuition charges will be adjusted according to Westminster College's posted refund schedule found on the Student Account Services webpage.
+If a petition for refund is granted, changes will be made retroactive only to the last date of attendance, and tuition charges will be adjusted according to Westminster University's posted refund schedule found on the Student Account Services webpage.
 Reevaluation by the student's physician or counselor may be required prior to re-enrollment.

 Following these guidelines, the Review Committee will either approve or deny all petitions.
 A student who thinks there has been unfair bias or encountered a procedural error made by this committee may appeal it in writing within ten calendar days to an Appeals Committee chaired by the Vice President for Finance and Administration.
 The decision reached by this committee is final.